DaleOrders/AWS-Study-Notes/README.md

 <http://169.254.169.254/latest/user-data>

-Anything you pass in is executed by the instance OS **only once on launch!** It is for launch time configuration only.
+Anything you pass in is executed by the instance OS **only once on initial launch!** It is for initial launch time configuration only.

 EC2 doesn't validate the user data.
 You can tell EC2 to pass in trash data and the data will be injected.
 The OS needs to understand the user data.